 For other water areas that can't be drained, look for products containing Bacillus thuringiensis israelensis (Bti).
 Bti is very effective in controlling larval mosquitoes and is not harmful to fish, waterfowl, pets, or humans when used according to label directions.
 It comes in the form of granules or "dunks," which look like miniature doughnuts.
 Be sure to purchase a produce with the strain israelensis, Bti, and not just BT.

-There are some species of mosquitos breed specifically in bromeliads.
+There are some species of mosquitoes breed specifically in bromeliads.
 You can flush these water-holding plants regularly to keep their water clean and free of mosquito larvae.
 Or consider sprinkling Bti granules in the bromeliad cups.

 Protecting Yourself and Others